 - Relatively small user network for reservations

-OpenTable, through their advanced table management system, aims at enabling restaurants better manage guests, reservations and tables and uses its large diner network to help restaurants reach more customers.
+OpenTable, through its advanced table management system, aims at enabling restaurants better manage guests, reservations, and tables and uses its large diner network to help restaurants reach more customers.

 While Tock focuses more on ensuring tables are never left empty, OpenTable's main pitch revolves around helping restaurants reach as many customers as possible.
 With the extensive diner network it has managed to build in the last 30 years, OpenTable has positioned its platform as a marketing channel for restaurants to gain maximum exposure to potential customers.

 However, access to this marketing channel is not cheap.
 OpenTable charges a high per cover fee for bookings through it's platforms, apart from it's monthly subscription fee, which might not always fall under your budget

 There is also some fallback from restaurants toward OpenTable's "click arbitrage" technique, where they buy search ads for restaurant keywords that position OpenTable links at the top of search results.
 Simply put, when customers search for these restaurants outside the OpenTable network, OpenTable positions itself at the top of the search through paid ads, making organic customers, who would have booked directly through the restaurant, more likely to book through OpenTable.
 Restaurants claim that in a way, OpenTable is making them buy back their own customers.

 To add to that, OpenTable's almost 60,000 large restaurant network makes it hard for any individual restaurant to stand out in the crowd and gain the advantages of their large diner network.
 The introduction of sponsored ads where restaurants can buy top search positions on the platform just makes it harder for restaurants with regular marketing budgets to compete for diners against high-budget restaurants.

 Being one of the pioneers of the industry, OpenTable does offer a feature-rich table management software but seems to be falling behind as fresh new players take over the reservation and table management space.